bouajajais/cuda-poetry/README.md

-# cuda-python
+# cuda-poetry

-This is a Docker image based on ismailbouajaja/cuda-python that installs Poetry on top.
+This is a Docker image based on `ismailbouajaja/cuda-python` that installs `poetry` on top.

-It provides a convenient environment for managing CUDA-enabled Python projects with Poetry.
+It provides a convenient environment for managing CUDA-enabled `python` projects with `poetry`.

 ## Available tags